-Seventy per cent of the earth is covered with water, and yet we know only a fraction of what all that water can actually do for us.
-The blue economy continues to discover amazing resources and solutions that lie hidden underneath the surface of the sea.
+Seventy per cent of the earth is covered in water, and yet we still only know a fraction of what all that water can offer us.
+The blue economy is discovering more and more brilliant applications and solutions hidden on and under the surface of the sea.

-“The old blue economy as we used to know it is rapidly evolving into a much wider range of sectors which are all developing sustainable products, applications and solutions in, by and on the sea.
-In Flanders, more and more companies are now active in the blue economy, and this already equates to 5.2 per cent of the Flemish GDP,” says Professor Jana Asselman of the Faculty of Bioscience Engineering.
+“The blue economy, as we used to know it, is rapidly evolving into a wide range of sectors developing products, applications and solutions in a sustainable way in, on and at sea.
+In Flanders, more and more companies are active in the blue economy, in fact it already accounts for 5.2% of Flemish GDP,” says Professor Jana Asselman of the Faculty of Bioscience Engineering.

 From underwater drones to medication